esimov/pigo/README.md

 $ cat input/source.jpg | pigo >out.jpg -cf=/path/to/cascade
 $ pigo -out out.jpg < input/source.jpg -cf=/path/to/cascade
 ```
 Using the `empty` string as value for the `-out` flag will skip the image generation part.
 This, combined with the `-json` flag will encode the detection results into the specified json file.
-You can also use the pipe `-` value for the `-json` flag to output the detection coordinates to the standard (`stdout`) output.
+You can also use the pipe `-` value combined with the `-json` flag to output the detection coordinates to the standard (`stdout`) output.

 ## Real time face detection (running as a shared object)

 In case you wish to test the library real time face detection capabilities, the `examples` folder contains a few demos written in Python.
-(Prior running it you need to have Python2 and OpenCV2 installed.)

-**Since Pigo is a pure Go library then why Python you might ask?** The answer is: because the Go echosystem is still missing a cross platform and system independent library for accessing the webcam.
-In the Python program we are capturing the frames, transforming into a byte array and sending over as a shared object (`.so`) to the Go program where the face detection is happening.
-This could also be a proof of concept of how easily Pigo can be integrated into other programming languages.
+**But why Python you might ask?** Because the Go echosystem is (still) missing a cross platform and system independent library for accessing the webcam.
+In the Python program we are capturing the webcam frames, transforms them into a byte array and send over as a shared object (`.so`) to the Go program where the face detection is happening.
+This is also a proof of concept of how easily the Pigo library can be integrated into other programming languages.

 ## WASM (Webassembly) support 🎉
+**Important note: in order to run the Webassembly demos at least Go 1.13 is required!**

 Starting from version **v1.4.0** the library has been ported to [**WASM**](http://webassembly.org/).
 This gives the library a huge performance gain in terms of real time face detection capabilities.

 ### WASM demo
 To run the `wasm` demo select the `wasm` folder and type `make`.

 For more details check the subpage description: https://github.com/esimov/pigo/tree/master/wasm.

 ## Benchmark results
 Below are the benchmark results obtained running Pigo against [GoCV](https://github.com/hybridgroup/gocv) using the same conditions.

 ```